Who else wants a credit card that doesn’t charge interest on purchases or balance transfers for a given time period?

 Can I use an interest-free balance transfer card to transfer a balance from a personal loan?

-Most Australian credit card issuers don’t accept balance transfers from personal loans, but some like Citibank and Virgin Money do.
+Most Australian credit card issuers don’t accept balance transfers from personal loans, but some like Citi and Virgin Money do.

 What eligibility criteria do I have to meet to apply for an interest-free credit card?